 There was a local family with two small children who had a little black Maltipoo (Maltese-Poodle) puppy, but couldn’t keep him for several different reasons.
 After speaking with the family, I knew I had to meet the little guy in person.
 I didn’t sleep at all on Saturday night, knowing that I would meet (and possibly adopt) my new fur baby the next day!
 I woke up and attended church, nervous, anxious, and EXCITED.
 Afterwords, John and I drove and met up with the family, spoke with them for several minutes, and got to know the little black fur ball.
 I knew immediately that he was meant for me.
 I mean the day before my birthday?
 It was too perfect to be a coincidence.
 God doesn’t do coincidence–He answers prayers.

 I scooped up my pup, headed back to my apartment, and spent the afternoon yesterday bathing, playing with, and getting to know the best birthday present ever.
 I’ve only had him for 24 hours, he remains nameless (Ranger?
 Scout?
 Tucker?
 Bear?), but he has been absolutely wonderful.
 Calm, pee-pad and crate trained (thank you previous family), cuddly, smart, and absolutely, unequivocally adorable.
 I mean he’s literally four pounds of sheer CUTE.

 So I say thank You to the Lord for His constant provision and faithfulness in this past year of life, even in the silly requests of my heart like a birthday puppy.

 To my boss and co-workers for being some of the most flexible people I know, which allows me to have a puppy and a salary.

-To my friends and family and John for your support and love this year.
+To my friends and family for your support and love this year.
 (Special shout-out to Olivia for teaching me all things dog of which I have no current knowledge…)